Conditions of Residency for MRS Accommodation sites

 Section 11 – Processes for investigation and resolutions of breach(es) of Residential Community Standards

 11.1 MRS exists to provide a living and learning environment in which residents will always act with the best interests of fellow residents in mind.
 Tolerance and respect for others and their rights and freedoms should be a primary concern, as should their health and personal safety.
-By accepting residency, residents agree to respect the basic philosophy of MRS and agree to comply with the standards, terms and conditions as outlined in the Residential Community Standards.
+By the resident accepting an offer of residency, a resident agrees to comply with the standards, terms and conditions as outlined in the Residential Community Standards.

-11.3 The Director MRS has delegated responsibility for the maintenance of Residential Community Standards and appropriate living environment within each residence.
+11.3 The Director MRS has delegated responsibility to the Head for the maintenance of Residential Community Standards and appropriate living environment within each residence.

-11.4 In matters which involve residents from more than one residence, the respective Heads may agree that one of them will take functional responsibility for the investigation and resulting actions of a particular matter.
+11.4 In matters which involve residents from more than one residence, the respective Heads may agree that one of them will take responsibility for any investigation and resulting actions of a particular matter.

-11.5 Where a Head's attention is drawn to a possible breach of Residential Community Standards, the Head (or their nominee) will, at the earliest possible opportunity, write (email) to (or speak with/telephone) the resident outlining the possible breach.
+11.5 Where a Head's attention is drawn to a possible breach of Residential Community Standards, the Head (or their nominee) will, at the earliest possible opportunity, write (email) to or speak with (telephone) the resident outlining the possible breach.
 The Head may request that the resident attends a meeting , whether in person, online or by telephone.

-11.6A If a resident is suspected of committing any other breach, including a serious breach (‘Breach’) of the Residential Community Standards (including a possible breach of a type described in section 13.2) by a Resident is suspected the Director MRS may, at their absolute discretion, refer the matter to the Responsible Officer for General Misconduct as a matter constituting General Misconduct to be dealt with in accordance with the Student General Conduct Policy and Student General Misconduct Procedure.
-If a finding of General Misconduct is made against the resident in relation to the incident, the Director MRS may impose sanctions on the resident in accordance with sections 11.17, 12.1 or 13.1, bypassing sections 11.7 to 11.16.
+11.6A If a resident is suspected of committing any other breach, including a serious breach (‘Breach’) of the Residential Community Standards (including a possible breach of a type described in section 13.2), the Director MRS may, at their absolute discretion, refer the Breach to the Responsible Officer for General Misconduct as a matter constituting General Misconduct to be dealt with in accordance with the Student General Conduct Policy and Student General Misconduct Procedure.
+If a finding of General Misconduct is made against the resident, the Director MRS may impose sanctions on the resident in accordance with sections 11.17, 12.1 or 13.1, and may by-pass sections 11.7 to 11.16.
 In these circumstances the resident retains the right to appeal under section 14.

-11.7 The Head or Director MRS will advise the resident, either in writing or verbally:
+11.7 The Head or Director MRS will advise the resident in writing :

-a) that the possible breach is being investigated in accordance with this section and;
+a) that a Breach is being investigated in accordance with this section and;

-- (i) In the cases of possible serious breaches of sections 12 or 13, the Head or Director MRS may choose to refer the investigation of the incident to another person(s), including other MRS Staff, Monash Security or the Monash University Safer Community Unit; and
+- (i) In the case of a Breach of sections 12 or 13, the Head or Director MRS may choose to refer the investigation of the Breach to another person(s), including, but not limited to other MRS Staff, Monash Security Services or the Monash Safer Community Unit; and

-- (ii) At the conclusion of the investigation, the Head or Director MRS is responsible for any decision under these Conditions of Residency.
+- (ii) At the conclusion of the investigation into the Breach, the Head or Director MRS is the responsible decision-maker of any decision made under these Conditions of Residency.

 b) provide a full copy of this section or explain how a full copy of this section may be accessed;

-c) that a meeting will be held at a specified time and place to discuss the matter and the resident is expected to attend; and
+c) that a meeting will be held at a specified time and place to discuss the Breach and the resident is expected to attend; and

 d) that the resident may be accompanied at the meeting by a support person who is another resident or another person approved by the Director MRS.

-11.7A The Head or Director MRS may take interim steps as necessary to protect the immediate and ongoing welfare of the MRS residential community and its residents without making a determination of the allegations where:
+11.7A The Head or Director MRS may take interim steps as necessary to protect the immediate and ongoing welfare of the MRS residential community and its residents without making a decision regarding the Breach where:

 a) the Director MRS has referred a matter to the Responsible Officer for General Misconduct under section 11.6A; or

-11.8 When the Head or Director MRS and resident meet, if the resident is accompanied by a support person, the Head will generally ask another MRS staff member to also be present.
+11.8 When the Head or Director MRS and resident meet, if the resident is accompanied by a support person, the Head may request another MRS staff member to also be present.

 11.9 The support person's role is to observe the meeting and provide support and guidance to the resident, as requested.
 The support person may not represent the resident or speak on the resident's behalf.

-11.10 In choosing a support person, the resident should be mindful of any potential conflict of interest.
-For example, a Resident Advisor, a witness to any incident or another resident involved in the incident may not act in this role.
+11.10 In choosing a support person, the resident must consider any potential conflict of interest.
+For example, a Resident Advisor, a witness to any incident concerning a Breach, or another resident involved in the incident must not act as a support person.

-11.11 If the resident fails to attend a meeting with the Head or Director MRS after being given reasonable opportunity to do so, the Head or Director MRS may decide the matter without a meeting in the resident’s absence.
+11.11 If the resident fails to attend a meeting with the Head or Director MRS after being given reasonable opportunity to do so, the Head or Director MRS may decide the Breach without a meeting in the resident’s absence.
 The resident may provide to the Head or Director MRS any information they wish to be considered by email delivered prior to the time of the scheduled meeting.

 11.12 During this meeting, the Head or Director MRS will state the allegation(s) comprising the Breach, and provide an outline of the evidence.
-The resident will be given the opportunity to respond to the allegation.
+The resident will be given the opportunity to respond to the allegation(s) during the meeting.

 11.13 The Head or Director MRS will make a decision, as to whether a Breach has occurred, and inform the resident of the decision and, if applicable, any sanction.
-This may occur at the meeting or following further consideration and/or enquiries the Head or the Director MRS deem appropriate.
+This may occur at the meeting or after the meeting, following any further consideration and/or enquiries the Head or the Director MRS deem appropriate.

-11.15 The Head or Director MRS is responsible for conveying to any resident (or group of residents) who may be affected by the decision that a Breach has occurred, such information on the outcome as may be necessary to keep them informed.
+11.15 The Head or Director MRS is responsible for conveying to any resident (or group of residents) whose interests may be affected by the decision that a Breach has occurred, such information on the decision as may be necessary.
 In doing so, the Head or Director MRS will give due regard for considerations of resident’s privacy with regard to disclosing any identifying information.

 11.16 If, after the Head or Director MRS, has made a decision with regard to a Breach:

-a) new or significant evidence (i.e. that does not duplicate/repeat previous evidence and/or provides significant additional evidence to that already before the Head) which was not known and could not reasonably have been known at the time of the original decision, is now available; and
+a) new or significant evidence (i.e. that does not duplicate/repeat previous evidence and/or provides significant additional evidence to that already before the Head or the Director MRS), which was not known and could not reasonably have been known at the time of the original decision, is now available; and

-b) has the potential to alter the decision, the resident may provide that evidence to the Head and request that the Head or Director MRS reconsider the grounds for matter.
-The Head or Director may reconsider the matter in his/her discretion, and may issue a new decision, reversing or confirming the original decision that a Breach has occurred.
+b) that evidence has the potential to alter the decision, the resident may provide that evidence to the Head or the MRS and request that the Head or Director MRS reconsider the grounds for matter.
+The Head or Director MRS may reconsider the new evidence in his/her discretion, and may issue a new decision, reversing or confirming the original decision that a Breach has occurred.

-a) in breach of Residential Community Standards, the Head or Director MRS may impose a sanction or the Head may refer the matter to the Director MRS for consideration under section 13; or
+a) the Head or Director MRS may impose a sanction or the Head may refer the matter to the Director MRS for consideration under section 13; or

 11.19 The types of sanction that may be imposed, include but are not limited to: